Procore Alternative Insights for Construction Owners

 But construction owners have different needs.

-Public agencies, water districts, municipalities, education institutions, and capital program owners are not just managing one construction project.
+Public agencies, water districts, municipalities, educational institutions, and capital program owners are not just managing a single construction project.
 They are managing long-term infrastructure programs, internal approvals, funding requirements, compliance, consultants, contractors, inspectors, executives, and the official project record.

-That is why several owner organizations have moved from Procore to CIPO, including Rancho California Water District and Las Virgenes Municipal Water District.
+That is why several owner organizations have transitioned to CIPO after using Procore, including Calaveras County Water District, Rancho California Water District, and Las Virgenes Municipal Water District.

 Their decision was not simply about replacing one software system with another.
 It was about adopting a platform built around the way owners actually manage capital projects.